coldbox-modules/cbmailservices/readme.md

 # Welcome to the ColdBox Mail Services => (cbmailservices)

-Sending email doesn't have to be compicated or archaic.
-The ColdBox Mail Services (`cbmailservices`) module will allow you to send email the OO way in multiple protocols for many environments.
+Sending email doesn't have to be complicated or archaic.
+The ColdBox Mail Services (cbmailservices) module will allow you to send email in a fluent and abstracted way in multiple protocols for many environments in a single cohesive API.
 The supported protocols are:

 * **CFMail** - Traditional `cfmail` sending
 * **File** - Write emails to disk